 In this section, we present how importance sampling with a trial wavefunction facilitates the convergence of energy.
 We focus on the case where there is no sign problem as in Lemma~\ref{lemma: no sign problem zero variance}.
-We want to show that in such a benign situation, having a trial wavefunction that is closer to the ground truth wavefunction gives a smaller variance on the energy estimator (Section~\ref{sec:convergence energy}).
-We further show in Section~\ref{sec:convergence walker} that unlike typical power method, we cannot hope for the walkers to converge to the ground-state wavefunction as the variance of the walkers is too large.
+We want to show that in this, having a trial wavefunction that is closer to the ground-state wavefunction gives a smaller variance on the energy estimator (Section~\ref{sec:convergence energy}).
+We further show in Section~\ref{sec:convergence walker} that unlike a typical power method, we cannot expect that the walkers converge to the ground-state wavefunction as the variance of the individual walkers, controlled primarily by the chosen form of $B(\vec x)$, is too large.

 The results give us a better understanding of cp-AFQMC.
-Although it originates from the imaginary-time evolution \eqref{eq:ground state problem}, the wavefunction itself, represented as \eqref{eq:cp walker}, does not necessarily converge to the ground-state wavefunction.
+Although it originates from the imaginary-time evolution \eqref{eq:ground state problem}, the wavefunction itself, represented as \eqref{eq:wavefunction representation}, remains a \emph{statistical} sampling of the ground-state wavefunction.
+In general, it does not provide a direct wavefunction of well-controlled variance \cite{purwanto2004-brute-force-estimator}.
 However, we can still extract useful information out of it, for example, the ground-state energy.

 Suppose the Hamiltonian $H$ has eigenvalues $E_0 < E_1 \le E_2 \le \cdots \le E_{2^d-1}$, where we have assumed that the eigenspace of the smallest eigenvalue $E_0$ is non-degenerate.
 This guarantees that there is a unique lowest energy eigenvector.
 In this cae, the eigen-decomposition of $H$ is denoted as